ArielHorwitz/rattlebeaver/README.md

 Every command in rattlebeaver will require specifying the `TARGET_DIR` - the directory containing the rolling backups.
 This can be done using `-t <TARGET_DIR>` or setting the `RATTLEBEAVER_TARGET_DIR` environment variable.

 A default configuration file will be generated inside the target dir as `<TARGET_DIR>/rattlebeaver.config.toml`.
-This config will determine how backups are rolled: which backups are relevant and which are stale and need to be deleted.
+This config will determine which backups are relevant and which are stale and need to be deleted.

 To add a new rolling backup:
 ```